 About these instructions

-Whether setting up your development environment on an OSX or Ubuntu operated machine, the following instructions will be run from your computer's terminal prompt.
+Whether setting up Git on an OSX or Ubuntu operated machine, the following instructions will be run from you computer's terminal prompt.
 It is also important to remember that when following these instructions, to only run one command at a time.

 The beginning of a command is denoted by the